UdaraJay/un.ms/README.md

 ## Client-side encyption strategy

-If you're learning about client-side encryption, I highly recommend reading about [1Password's security design](https://1password.com/files/1Password-White-Paper.pdf). it's a chock-full of most things you need to know to get started.
+If you're learning about client-side encryption, I highly recommend reading about [1Password's security design](https://1password.com/files/1Password-White-Paper.pdf).
+It's chock-full of most things you need to know to get started.
 In fact, this was inspired by 1Password's design.
 We don't (and can't) do a bunch of the things they do, but it's a great reference for what we're doing here...

 0. Generate a salt => salt1 ↖︎ (use the user email to derive it)